KCL-BMEIS/OOP/week1.md

 # The original for loop

-The range-based for loop is a special case of the `for` loop
+The range-based for loop we just saw is a special case of the `for` loop
 - more convenient and safer when iterating over *containers*
 - it is also more modern (introduced in [C++11](https://en.cppreference.com/w/cpp/11))
+- if you can use a range-based for loop, please do so &ndash; this is why we introduced it first

-The original `for` loop takes this form:
+The original `for` loop is more general, and takes this form:
 ```
 for (`init-statement` ; condition ; expression)
   statement;